jiexunxu/plant-presence/README.md

 Each file stores the scores (from 0-1) of presence probabilities, for all species across all data.
 When evaluating, we only take the rows that represents sequestered data.

 The `figures` subfolder stores the bar graph used in the paper.
 These bar graphs are also generated when running the scripts at the end.

+We included a select few results in the `selected_results.zip` archive, but we cannot include everything because they'd be too big (over 600MB with all results from the paper, even when compressed) for a repo.

 ### `src` folder